 Instead of physical gifts, Sandra wanted to celebrate her turning 40 with a nude photoshoot.
 Nothing pornographic… just beautiful, black and white images (of us both and each of us individually) that were aesthetic and appropriate enough for our parents (or children) to see.
 Only the other day, we actually talked about the experience with friends: Maybe we should do it again when she hits 50… or 60?

-- Learn what personal values are and why knowing them is important
+- Understand what personal values are and why value awareness is so important;

-- Understand their core values and how they play out in their life
+- Know their own core values and how they impact their life; and

-- Create a powerful vision that will guide them on their journey to the life they love.
+- Have a powerful vision that will guide them on their journey to the life they love.

 Staying with experience-type gifts… In my 30s, I was a workaholic and didn’t have many hobbies or interests beyond my work.
 So my partner at the time gifted me a weekend of surfing lessons in Muriwai, New Zealand for my birthday.